lab1092/blender-manual_ja/manual/textures/types/procedural/stucci.rst

    Stucci Texture Panels

-The :guilabel:`Stucci` texture is based on noise functions.
+The *Stucci* texture is based on noise functions.

 Often used for
    Stone, Asphalt, Oranges.
 Normally for Bump-Mapping to create grainy surfaces.